 If you have the flu—or even just a severe cold—the last thing you probably feel like doing is going out for a night on the town.
 And while abstaining from alcohol is a good thing (and what your body needs when it is in virus-fighting mode), you may be tempted to try a hot toddy to soothe your sickness.
 Is that a good idea?
 Well, it all boils down to hydration (or lack thereof), experts say.

-“One major reason people get hospitalized with severe viral infections is [because] they get severely dehydrated and weak,” explains Robert McLean, MD, president of the American College of Physicians.
+“One major reason people get hospitalized with severe viral infections is [because] they get severely dehydrated and weak,” Robert McLean, MD, president of the American College of Physicians, explains.

 Flu and cold medicine and alcohol interactions

 And then there’s the matter of the over-the-counter meds you are taking to manage your symptoms.
-Alcohol actually has some very significant drug-drug interactions with many of them, says Dr. Davis.
+Flu and cold medicine with alcohol actually have some very significant drug-drug interactions.

 Some of these medications include:

 Somewhat ironically, antiviral medications used to treat the flu do not have direct drug-drug interactions with alcohol, says Dr. Davis.
 Tamiflu and Xofluza both have some drug-drug interactions, but they both do not interact with alcohol.

 So does this mean it is okay to have a little whiskey while you fight the fever and severe aches and pains brought on by this punishing virus?
 No, for all the reasons listed above.

 “It is definitely not a good idea when you are sick at all to drink alcohol,” Dr. Davis says.